Ultra-Seven/newStream/src/chrome/evaluate/README.md

 ### What you should do

-Update your `evaluator.js` files in your branch so that it only contains the class definition---remove all test code!
+Update your `evaluator.js` files in your branch so that

+1. it only contains the class definition (remove all test code!)
+2. doesn't contain console.log statements (or at least disable them).
+   If you want debugging print statements, add a constructor flag and default it to "no print statements"

 # Setup and run